 Dr. Francesca Ciancimino Howell

 Greetings and welcome!
 Thank you for visiting my site.

-My professional path currently involves being an interfaith spiritual care counselor or "spiritual companion" -- sometimes known as a chaplain.
-I am also privileged to be a university lecturer as well as a writer.
+I am privileged to work in a variety of fields currently: I'm an interfaith spiritual care counselor or "spiritual companion" -- sometimes known as a chaplain.
+I'm also a writer, actor and university lecturer/teacher.

 SOME PUBLIC & ACADEMIC EVENTS: